UCSF-DataSci/09-second-exam-hcheng25/README.md

         - Comparing the difference in the crude and adjusted coefficients suggested that there is no confounding effect by `education_level` on the relationship between `age` and `walking_speed`
     - Interaction effects by `education_level` on the relationship between `walking_speed` and `age` were found by using a linear regression model with the formula `walking_speed~age*education_level`
         - The low P>|t| value of 0.028 for the coefficient of `age:education_level[T.Graduate]` suggests there is some statistically significant interaction effect on `age` and `walking_speed` in at least some categorical levels of `education_level`
-- Results of `stats_analysis.py` was output to the text file `stats_analysis_result.txt`
+- Results of `stats_analysis.py` were output to the text file `stats_analysis_result.txt`
 - Boxplot for BMI by age group and scatterplot for walking speed by both age and education level were output to `cost-by-insurance.jpg` and `walkspeed-by-age-edu.jpg` respectively

 ## Question 4: Data Visualization
 - File: `visualize.ipynb`
+1. Walking speed analysis
     - Scatterplot and linear regression model were plotted for walking speed vs. age
         - The scatterplot showed an inverse relationship between walking speed and age, and the variation around the linear regression model appears to be uniform
     - Linear regression model equation was printed using `params` to obtain the appropriate coefficients from the linear regression
         - Based on the coefficient of the model, walking speed decreases on average by about 0.031 units per year older a subject is
     - Boxplot for distributions of walking speed separated by education level was plotted
         - All education level categories contained outliers for walking speed
         - From greatest to least medians, the categories are ordered: Graduate, Bachelors, Some College, High School
     - Data was separated into four subsets of data based on education level
     - Each subset of data was ordered by age, then the age value rounded to the nearest whole number
     - The mean walking speed of each age value was plotted on a line graph
         - Based on this plot, from highest to lowest walking speed, education level is consistently ordered Graduate, Bachelors, Some College, High School
         - Plot was tweaked so that the order of the legend matches the order of the groups on the lineplot
 - Cost analysis:
    - [x] Bar plot of mean costs by insurance type
    - [x] Box plots showing cost distributions